 By Jackie Wellington and Leila Monaghan

 Jackie: I write books for 4 -12 year olds.
 For years, I struggled to find books for my students.
-I taught in four different states and worked with students with worlddisabilities.
+I taught in four different states and worked with students with disabilities.
 When the states adopted alternative assessments for these students, I was forced to create reading materials.
 My students had one request, “Miss, make sure that it is not boring.
 And make sure they (the characters) look like us.”
 So I started writing stories and assigning my students’ names to the characters based on their personalities.
 It was then that I developed a love for writing.
 Especially since my students would say, “Miss, you should write books.”
 So now I am on a writing journey.

 I read the Walter Dean Myers article in the New York Times and smiled.
 “Finally,” I thought.
 “Someone is seeing what I am seeing and they are talking about it.”